BU-ISCIII/BU-ISCIII/docs/cgMLST-wgMLST-service.md

 Once all the service results are revised in the `scratch_tmp` folder, you can continue with the next BU-ISCIII tool: `finish` as explained [here](/link/to/tools/and/iskylims/TODO).

-When everything is propperly coppied into the SFTP folder, you can put the update in the `update_servicios` channel's _Team Standup Bot_, with the following template:
+When everything is properly coppied into the SFTP folder, you can put the update in the `update_servicios` channel's _Team Standup Bot_, with the following template:

 - _**SRVXXXXXX - ACRONYMXX**_ :no_entry: = No empezado, parado o esperando   :running: = Corriendo   :mag: = En revisión   :clipboard: = Finalizado copiandose a SFTP   :white_check_mark: = Finalizado y copiado a sftp
   - **Servicio**: Core genome or whole genome Multi-Locus Sequence Typing analysis (cg/wgMLST)